 Partnering With FuKi Gymwear

-- 🧵 Soft fleece, brushed knits & lifestyle-ready fabrics
+- Soft fleece, brushed knits, and lifestyle-ready fabrics

-💬 The future of activewear is performance you can live in — FuKi Gymwear helps you create it.
+The future of activewear is performance you can live in—and FuKi Gymwear helps brands build exactly that.